Mastectomy Bras, Clothing & Products

 Adjusted all text and graphic elements manually across all pages.

-Left comments impossible to miss inside InDesign file — in every place where page numbers might shift (regions may cut some pages), or some content is not ready and client's team will insert it later.
+Left comments impossible to miss inside the InDesign file — in every place where page numbers might shift (regions may cut some pages), or some content is not ready, and the client's team will insert it later.

 Print‑ready PDF — straight to the printing house or